robinhood/faust/docs/userguide/streams.rst

 to track the messages that consumers do not want to see again.

-The Kafka consumer commits the topic offsets every three seconds (by default, can also be configured using the :setting:`broker_commit_interval` setting) in a background task.
+The Kafka consumer commits the topic offsets every three seconds in a background task.
+The default interval is defined by the :setting:`broker_commit_interval` setting.

-Since we only have one consumer and multiple agents can be subscribed to the same topic, we need a smart way to track when those events have processed so we can commit and advance the consumer group offset.
+As we only have one consumer, and multiple agents can subscribe to the same topic, we need a smart way to track when those events have processed so we can commit and advance the consumer group offset.